-Only a small number of people may be able to attend the funeral because of the risk of spreading the virus.
-These are usually close family members or people who live in the same house.
-If you have symptoms of the virus or you’re self-isolating, you won’t be able to attend.
 The government has produced guidance on who can attend a funeral during the coronavirus pandemic.
 You can also find answers to some frequently asked questions about funerals on the National Association of Funeral Directors website.

 Funerals can be an important part of the grieving process and you may feel angry and upset if you’re not allowed to go.
 Try to find other ways to remember the person who has died.
 You could:

 - set aside a time and place to think about them

 - plan something that you can do after this period of isolation such as planting a tree